tldr-pages/tldr/scripts/README.md

 - [build-index.sh](build-index.sh) script builds the index of available pages.
 - [check-pr.sh](check-pr.sh) script checks the pages syntax and performs various checks on the PR.
 - [deploy.sh](deploy.sh) script deploys the ZIP and PDF archives to the static website repository.
-- [check-more-info-links.py](check-more-info-links.py) is a Python script to detect "More information" links that are broken or redirect to another one, using asynchronous code for speed.
+- [check-more-info-urls.py](check-more-info-urls.py) is a Python script to check for "More information" links that are broken or redirect to another one, using asynchronous code for speed.
 - [send-to-bot.py](send-to-bot.py) is a Python script that send the build or tests output to tldr-bot.
 - [set-alias-page.py](set-alias-page.py) is a Python script to generate or update alias pages.
 - [set-more-info-link.py](set-more-info-link.py) is a Python script to generate or update more information links across pages.